Self-Training: A Survey: Related and unrelated approaches

 where for a given example $\obs$, $f(\obs,.)=(f(\obs,k))_{k\in\outp}$ is the vector class predictions of $f$.
 In terms of learning, $\Omega_\mathbf{W}$ can be seen as a regularization term, constraining the model to have the same predictions on similar unlabeled instances.

-Other types of penalization have been studied in the literature. \citep{MaximovAH18} suggested an approach that partitions partially labeled data and then uses labeled training samples to identify dense clusters having predominant classes with a fraction of non-predominant classes below a given threshold.
+Other types of penalization have been studied in the literature. \cite{MaximovAH18} suggested an approach that partitions partially labeled data and then uses labeled training samples to identify dense clusters having predominant classes with a fraction of non-predominant classes below a given threshold extending earlier results on supervised classification~\cite{joshi2017aggressive}.
 In this situation, the proposed penalization term measures the learner's inability to predict the predominant classes of the identified clusters which in turn constrains the supervised classifier to be consistent with the structure of the dense clusters.

+In this line, \cite{rangwani2022costsensitive} consider non-decomposable metrics with consistency regularization by giving a cost-sensitive framework that consists of minimizing a cost-sensitive error on pseudo labels and consistency regularization.
+They demonstrate theoretically that they can build classifiers that can maximize the required non-decomposable measure more effectively than the original model used to produce pseudo-labels under comparable data distribution assumptions.

-Later, without explicitly stating a penalization term, consistency learning was extended to cases with two classifiers.
-The Mean-Teacher approach \citep{Tarvainen:2017} is perhaps one of the earliest popular techniques that have been proposed in this context.
+Without explicitly stating a penalization term, consistency learning was extended to cases with two classifiers.
+The Mean-Teacher approach \cite{Tarvainen:2017} is perhaps one of the earliest popular techniques that have been proposed in this context.
 This method employs Neural Networks (NNs) as supervised classifiers, and it is based on the assumption that two close models with the same input should make the same prediction.
 One of the models is called the \textit{teacher}, while the other is referred to as the \textit{student}.
-These two NN models are structurally identical, and their weights are related in that the teacher's weights are an exponential moving average of the student' weights.
-In this scenario, the student model is the only one that is trained over the labeled training set; and, the consistency loss is computed between the teacher's probability distribution prediction and the student's one using the mean square error or the Kullback-Leibler divergence.
+These two NN models are structurally identical, and their weights are related in that the teacher's weights are an exponential moving average \cite{LaineA17} of the student' weights.
+In this scenario, the student model is the only one that is trained over the labeled training set, and the consistency loss is computed between the teacher's probability distribution prediction and the student's one using the mean square error or the Kullback-Leibler divergence.

-Other studies refined the Mean-Teacher approach with a data-augmentation technique by combining two images with random patches to improve prediction consistency \citep{french:2019,XieUDA:2020}.
-More recently, \citep{Olsson:2021} advocated using network predictions as a guidance to retain object boundaries during the mixing phase of image segmentation.
-They also employed the \textit{teacher} predictions as pseudo-labels for the student's learning, replacing the consistency regularization term with an empirical cross-entropy error estimated over the pseudo-labeled data.
+More recently, \cite{Du22} provide a two-stage method to reduce label propagation errors; where in the first phase, the gradients of the student loss are computed and utilized to update the teacher.
+In the second stage, the teacher assigns pseudo-labels which are then utilized to train the current student.